HydrologicEngineeringCenter/SaveLifecycleRecordsPlugin/README.md

-# TrinityPlugin
+# DurationPlugin
-A plugin developed to evaluate duration maximums
+A plugin developed to evaluate duration maximums.
+This project was forked from Henrygeorgist/TrinityPlugin